-38.3.7.1 8- and 9-bit data modes
+38.4.7.1 8- and 9-bit data modes

-The UART system, transmitter and receiver, can be configured to operate in 9-bit data mode by setting the UART\C1[M].
-In 9-bit mode, there is a ninth data bit to the left of the msb of the UART data register.
+The UART system, transmitter and receiver, can be configured to operate in 9-bit data mode by setting UART\C1[M].
+In 9-bit mode, there is a ninth data bit to the left of the most significant bit of the UART data register.
 For the transmit data buffer, this bit is stored in T8 in UART\C3.
 For the receiver, the ninth bit is held in UART\C3[R8].

-For coherent writes to the transmit data buffer, write to the UART\C3[T8] bit before writing to UART\D.
+For coherent writes to the transmit data buffer, write to UART\C3[T8] before writing to UART\D.